 I am also an affiliate of the ESRC-funded project (ES/R00742X/1), Understanding the Use of Digital Forensics in Policing in England and Wales: An Ethnographic Analysis of Current Practices and Professional Dynamics, lead by Dr Dana Wilson-Kovacs at the University of Exeter.

-As a teacher, I am a Fellow of the Higher Education Academy and I lead on the KCL’s Masters of Public Health (MPH) module, Social Research Methods for Public Health.
-I also teach on the MPH module, Engaging Publics in Health Research: Theory, Politics and Practice, supervise MPH students’ dissertations and supervise undergraduate scholarly projects.
+As a teacher, I am a Fellow of the Higher Education Academy.
+Until October 2021, I was module lead on the KCL’s Masters of Public Health (MPH) module, Social Research Methods for Public Health.
+I also teach on the MPH module, Engaging Publics in Health Research: Theory, Politics and Practice, supervise PhD students, supervise MPH/MSc students’ dissertations and supervise undergraduate scholarly projects.
 I provide professional training in qualitative research methods through the National Institute for Health Research Biomedical Research Centre at Guy’s and St Thomas’ Foundation Trust and King’s College London.
 Between 2016 and 2018, I coordinated the ESRC LISS-DTP Postgraduate Summer School entitled, Doing Social Science Research in Healthcare Settings.
 I also guest lecture at UCL on the Master’s module, Social Theory and the Study of Contemporary Social Problems.